Read below to find answers to our most frequently asked questions about living and working in Abu Dhabi.

 What is the support for teachers in Abu Dhabi like?

 As Teach Away has been providing teachers to this reform since its inception, there are many support systems in place exclusive to Teach Away teachers.
 Join our Facebook group prior to departure to meet with the thousands of other Teach Away teachers who have set up social groups, sports groups, and play groups for kids.
 In addition, all successful candidates attend orientation sessions upon arrival, which provide a wealth of information about teaching in Abu Dhabi, adjusting to the culture, and all other aspects of life in Abu Dhabi.
 Additionally, there are support offices for teachers in every region, operated by the Abu Dhabi Education Council.

-What are the teaching hours in Abu Dhabi Public Schools?
+What are the teaching hours in Abu Dhabi public schools?

 Typical teaching hours in Abu Dhabi are 7:30am until 2:00pm with staff and planning meetings to follow.
 Exact school hours may differ depending on the school provider and level of students.
 Meetings are not held on all days, but are mandatory.
 As with any teaching job, teachers should plan to be at school a full working day, even if they are not required to teach the entire time.